-Hyperactivity is a feeling of needing to be active.
+Hyperactivity is caused by a feeling of needing to be active.
 Often it's described as feeling an extra rush of unused energy that you feel the desire to use.

 It's like what happens when you put brand new batteries in a children's toy - the toy, flush with new energy, works better and more actively than it did when the batteries were fading.
 Except in this case it's as though you're putting in more powerful batteries than the toy is made for.